 - having an elected member chair the working group or committee

-- allocating activites such as tasks and timelines to departments within council
+- allocating activities such as tasks and timelines to departments within council

 - involving management in the working group or committee.
 Attendance at meetings can lead to financial or staffing commitment